rsdoiel/antenna/planet.md

 ---

-## Blasts heard in Tel Aviv and Jerusalem as Iran retaliates
+## Iran fires missiles at Israel in response to attacks

 date: 2025-06-13, from: RTÉ News

-Explosions were heard over Tel Aviv and Jerusalem as sirens sounded across Israel following what the country's military spokesman said was the firing of missiles from Iran.
+Iran has launched retaliatory airstrikes at Israel, with explosions heard in Jerusalem and Tel Aviv, following Israel's biggest-ever military strike against its longstanding enemy.

 <br>